Leaving your abusive partner feels like one of the hardest decisions you will ever have to make.

 E-Safety Links

 Keeping yourself safe in the community & online may seem daunting when you are living the experience current technology is so fast paced.
 We would like to share with you a link to the e-safety commissioner who offers practical advice for staying safe online.
-A leaving safely guide, prepared by the Department of Communities and Justice is also available to talk about steps to take to prepare to leave a violent relationship.

 We’re in this together and will always have your back.